tetracorp/k240/docs/_posts/2014-03-14-largest-colony.md

 Just for fun, what's the most colonists that can fit on one asteroid?

 ### Limiting factors

-An asteroid has a maximum of 100 buildings, even if it has more open squares.
+Each asteroid has a hard maximum of 100 buildings.
+Even if it has more open squares, you'll get an "Asteroid structure too weak!" error message, which exists because the data format only has room for 100 buildings.

-In theory an asteroid could support 100 Resiblocks for a total of 15,000 colonists, but those colonists would never accumulate without first satisfying their food, air, water, medical and security requirements.
+In theory, an asteroid could support 100 Resiblocks for a total of 15,000 colonists, but those colonists would never accumulate without first satisfying their food, air, water, medical and security requirements.
 Those buildings in turn have power requirements.
 All this eats into the maximum number of Resiblocks we can have.

 ### Requirements